-This is a list of The 48 Laws of Power.
+This is a list of The 48 Laws of Power, and the bullet points provide a quick explanation.

 Law 1: Never Outshine the Master